 Shelby Clark advises marketplace entrepreneurs to focus on high-quality supply from the very beginning.

-The collaborative economy is powered by its providers, working around the clock as drivers, chefs, hosts and taskers.
+The collaborative economy is powered by its providers, working around the clock as drivers, chefs, hosts, and taskers.
 This economy is creating a new way to work, where people are no longer just consumers, but micro-entrepreneurs with a portfolio of income streams.
 As Peers put it, the collaborative economy enables “flexible work that fits your lifestyle, rather than dictating it.”

 The possibility to accept a gig—become a driver or a house cleaner—at any time, in a couple of clicks, means people can work whenever they want.
-They can work around their kids’ schedules, do more work during one month than another, or using the work as a way to bridge careers.
+They can work around their kids’ schedules, do more work for one month than another, or using the work as a way to bridge careers.

 – There are a lot of great aspects to it, argues Clark.

-He points to the dozens of ways individuals can make ends meet using their existing idle assets: goods, property or time.
+He points to the dozens of ways individuals can make ends meet using their existing idle assets: goods, property, or time.
 In that sense, the sharing economy is probably the easiest way for anyone to become an independent worker or entrepreneur.
 In the rapidly growing freelance workforce, the fastest growing segment is the sharing economy workers.
 This raises both opportunities and concerns.

 – People are asking if these are good jobs.
 I think they are different jobs.
 A different way to support yourself—one without the social safety net and protections that usually come with a job.
 At Peers, we are trying to rethink the protections that are needed.